rkeisler/ideas-for-the-taking/README.md

 I've done a quick measurement of the two-dimensional, two-point correlation function between redmapper clusters and BOSS galaxies.
 This is basically the distribution of BOSS galaxies around redmapper clusters.

-The image above shows the results, and you can see the features you'd expect to see: strong positive correlation extending out to ~100 Mpc, redshift-space distortions squashing the correlation on tens-of-Mpc scales, and fingers-of-god on ~1 Mpc scales.
+The image above shows a subset of the results, and you can see the features you'd expect to see: strong positive correlation extending out to ~100 Mpc, redshift-space distortions squashing the correlation on tens-of-Mpc scales, and fingers-of-god on ~1 Mpc scales.

 With this data you might be able to: